-The original TV remote or an aftermarket brand – Logitech Harmony Remote that will duplicate the functions of the original remote
+- The original TV remote or an aftermarket brand – Logitech Harmony Remote that will duplicate the functions of the original remote

-> - Blu-ray player if you are using a HD calibration disc
+- Blu-ray player if you are using an HD calibration disc

-> - Owner’s Manual for your TV
+- Owner’s Manual for your TV

-> At this time you should also turn off your TVs motion interpolation control, better known as motion blur.
+At this time you should also turn off your TVs motion interpolation control, better known as motion blur.
 Manufacturers use different names for this function such as Motion Flow or Auto Motion Plus for example.
 These controls can usually be found in your sets advanced picture settings menu.
 Once calibration is completed, you may turn this function back on if you are experiencing motion blur during live sports broadcast and other fast action content.

-> Choosing the proper picture mode to calibrate is very important.
+Choosing the proper picture mode to calibrate is very important.
 As I mentioned earlier you will want to stay away from certain modes.
 Depending on the brand of your TV, you will most likely want to choose the Movie, THX, or Custom mode to start your calibration.
 You will also need to choose a color temperature setting.
 The color temperature choices are usually Normal, Cool, and Warm.
 I suggest you start with the warm setting which is close to the 6,500K (Kelvin) temperature standard for best picture quality which is the color of daylight at mid-day.

-> This setting will usually give you the most accurate picture quality after calibration.
+This setting will usually give you the most accurate picture quality after calibration.
 I want to point out that if you don’t like the picture quality of the warm mode (which can add a reddish tone to the image), you can always use the normal or cool color temperature setting.
 Using “cool” will give the image a bluish tone.
-In the end what matters most is a image that is pleasing to your eyes.
+In the end, what matters most is an image that is pleasing to your eyes.

-> Next, you will want to eliminate picture image overscan to achieve full, pixel-to-pixel viewing.
+Next, you will want to eliminate picture image overscan to achieve full, pixel-to-pixel viewing.
 This is accomplished by using the picture mode menu and changing what could be called the “aspect adjustment”, or” picture size” setting, or something similar depending on your TV brand.
 Eliminating overscan gives you the full picture without any pixel loss.
 The end result is a better HD image.